vleplat/randomized-row-action-framework/README.md

     `-- .gitkeep
 ```

 The `src/` directory is the reusable library.
 The files under `experiments/` are the canonical scripts for reproducing the paper results.
-The notebooks preserve readable experiment workflows and are useful for inspection, but the standalone scripts are the reference path for clean-process reproduction.
+The notebooks preserve readable experiment workflows and are useful for inspection, but the standalone scripts are the reference path for full process reproduction.

 ---